craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 ## Session Log
 ### Session 1 - "You walk through a Dark Forest"

 A man named *Antonov* is our patron for our mission from Yerba to Prosper.
+He has a scar on his ear.

 We are comrades with Caspin the Golden Dragonborn Sorcerer, Brilynn the Dark-Elf Bard, and Klarl the Human Barbarian.